Political views of Albert Einstein: World government

+Pacifism

+World War I

 Einstein was a lifelong pacifist and believed that wars stood in the way of human progress.
 He believed that wars were the result of natural aggressive tendencies found within all organisms and that the aims and causes of war were simply justification for these tendencies.
 He advocated the creation of a supranational organization would make war as impossible in Europe as it was impossible between the former kingdoms that comprised the German Empire.
 Einstein was horrified by the destruction caused by World War I and promoted what he referred to as the "two percent plan".
 According to the plan, nations would be unable to wage war if one in 50 men refused to serve in the military.

+World War II

 Despite these views, following the rise to power of Adolf Hitler, Einstein became a vocal advocate for preparedness, recognizing the dangers of Nazi Germany gaining an advantage over the Western Allies.
-Alarmed at Hitler’s territorial ambitions, Einstein actively encouraged Belgians to join the military to protect European civilization.
+Alarmed at Hitler's territorial ambitions, Einstein actively encouraged Belgians to join the military to protect European civilization.
 He explained the change in his outlook in 1941:

 In the twenties, when no dictatorships existed, I advocated that refusing to go to war would make war improper.
 But as soon as coercive conditions appeared in certain nations, I felt that it would weaken the less aggressive nations vis-à-vis the more aggressive ones.

 Einstein justified his letter to President Roosevelt recommending that an atomic bomb be produced by writing: